 It’s very low-maintenance cooking (which I love).

 Air fryers are versatile!
-Along with serving as a substitute for frying, they can brown veggies, reheat leftovers, cook wings, and even bake some light cakes and cookies.
+Along with serving as a substitute for frying, they can brown veggies, reheat leftovers, cook wings, make a healthy version of potato chips, and even bake some light cakes and cookies.

-TIP: Pat down any meat or veggies with a paper towel before cooking with your air fryer, as you want to avoid excess moisture in the cook basket.
+TIPS: Pat down any meat or veggies with a paper towel before cooking with your air fryer, as you want to avoid excess moisture in the cook basket.
+As well, don’t overload the cook basket.
+This allows for a faster cook time.

 What Cannot Be Cooked In An Airfryer?

 The air fryer is a magical piece of kitchen equipment that allows you to cook with more efficiency while using less oil.
 (Yay!)
-However, it does have its limits, so be aware.
+There are different types of air fryers (basket-style air fryers and even toaster oven air fryers, perfect for countertops).
+I suggest you do your research at the store too, to see what features you’d like.
+However, an air fryer does have its limits, so be aware.

 What NOT to cook in an air fryer: